-A digital marketer as the name suggest, deals with all online aspects of marketing.
-Ranging from managing company’s social accounts (Twitter, Facebook, Instagram, Google Plus and etc.) to sending marketing emails to potential leads.
+A digital marketer as the name suggests, deals with all online aspects of marketing.
+Ranging from managing the company’s social accounts (Twitter, Facebook, Instagram, Google Plus and etc.) to sending marketing emails to potential leads.
 They might also be required to design online marketing events and necessary promotional materials.

 Social media marketers in large organizations specialize in managing the various social accounts of the company, implementing marketing strategies to acquire more followers, ensuring constant updates and replying to customers’ feedback timely (in some cases responding to consumers’ technical difficulties).

-Similar to an inbound marketer, but perhaps a little more specialized on content creation, content marketers are expected to produce high quality contents which answer the questions of the company’s potential customer.
-They are also required to design contents in a way that it increases the company’s searchability / online presence. (aka Search Engine Optimization)
+Similar to an inbound marketer, but perhaps a little more specialized in content creation, content marketers are expected to produce high-quality content that answers the questions of the company’s potential customer.
+They are also required to design content in a way that it increases the company’s searchability / online presence. (aka Search Engine Optimization)

 Check out Twinword Writer: A online content generating platform for content marketers.